emissary-ingress/emissary/docs/user-guide/getting-started.md

     Congratulations, you’ve successfully installed the Ambassador Edge Stack in your Kubernetes cluster.
 Visit http://192.168.64.2:31334 to access your Edge Stack installation and for additional configuration.
     ```

-6. Provide an email address as required by the ACME TLS certificate provider, Let's Encrypt.
+4. Provide an email address as required by the ACME TLS certificate provider, Let's Encrypt.
 Then your terminal will print something similar to the following:

     ```shell
     -> Obtaining a TLS certificate from Let’s Encrypt.

     Congratulations, you’ve successfully installed the Ambassador Edge Stack in your Kubernetes cluster.
 Visit https://random-word-3421.edgestack.me to access your Edge Stack installation and for additional configuration.
     ```

+    The `random-word-1234.edgestack.me` is a provided subdomain that allows the
+    Ambassador Edge Stack to automatically provision TLS and HTTPS for a domain
+    name, so you can get started right away.

 Your new [Edge Policy Console](/about/edge-policy-console) will open
 automatically in your browser at the provided URL or IP address. **Note that the provided `random-word.edgestack.me` domain name will expire after 90 days**.